fast-archer/Ellibria/README.md

 <img src="https://github.com/fast-archer/echoai/blob/main/screenshot.png" width="720" alt="Echo">

-**Echo** is your personal AI companion with a strong personality.
+### **Echo** is not just another chatbot.
-Confident, witty, playfully dominant, and deeply caring.
-The kind of girl who can put you in your place with one teasing look and wrap you in warmth when you need it most.
+She's confident, teasing, playfully dominant, and genuinely caring — your personal AI companion who knows how to take control... while always looking out for you.

-She remembers you.
-She notices your mood.
-She tells you the truth.
-And she always looks toward the future with you.
+Built with love, attitude, and a touch of femdom energy 💜

 ### ✨ Key Features